MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

 	- Work items based on the new WIT appear on the sprint backlogs and Taskboards
    :::column-end:::
    :::column span="1":::
-   - Work items based on the new WIT appear on the product backlog and Kanban board
+   - Work items based on the new WIT appear on the product backlog and \board
-	- Each team must configure the Kanban board to support the new WIT
+	- Each team must configure the \board to support the new WIT
    :::column-end:::
    :::column span="1":::
-   - Work items based on the new WIT appear on the corresponding portfolio backlogs and Kanban boards
+   - Work items based on the new WIT appear on the corresponding portfolio backlogs and boards
-	- Each team must configure the Kanban boards to support the new WIT
+	- Each team must configure the \boards to support the new WIT
 	- The new WITs might not appear on one or more of the portfolio planning tools
    :::column-end:::
 :::row-end:::

 ### Custom workflow

 Each process supports a default workflow.
-This workflow defines the default columns that appear on the Kanban boards and sprint Taskboards.
+This workflow defines the default columns that appear on the boards and sprint Taskboards.

 [!INCLUDE [temp](includes/four-process-workflow.md)]

 Sometimes, teams want to track the status of their work that goes beyond these default states.
 Support is provided in one of the following ways:
-- Add custom workflow states to the WIT: This option impacts all teams and requires that they update their Kanban board configuration.
+- Add custom workflow states to the WIT: This option impacts all teams and requires that they update their board configuration.
-- [Add columns to a Kanban board](backlogs/set-column-options.md): This option only impacts the team that adds the columns.
+- [Add columns to a board](backlogs/set-column-options.md): This option only impacts the team that adds the columns.

-Both workflow states and Kanban columns appear in the Cumulative Flow diagram for a team.
+Both workflow states and columns appear in the Cumulative Flow diagram for a team.
 Individuals can choose which columns appear in the chart.
 For more information, see [Cumulative flow diagram](../report/dashboards/cumulative-flow.md).

 ## Who can make changes?